Dear Parents of Elementary School Children,

-- Give them a math problem and challenge them to find a way to solve it by using all of the strategies that they know.
+- Give them a math problem and challenge them to find a way to solve it by using all of the strategies that they know, not just one.

 - Offer them opportunities to teach each other how to use those same strategies.

-He has plenty of time to find a passion and a strength and decide what he wants to do for the rest of his life.
-She has plenty of time to find an intrinsic motivation and desire to learn more about a certain subject area, in which case she will most likely find ways to challenge herself.
-All of this will happen because I am really good at doing my job.
+Your child has plenty of time to find a passion and a strength and decide what they want to do with the rest of their lives.
+They have plenty of time to find an intrinsic motivation and desire to learn more about a certain subject area, in which case they will most likely find ways to challenge themselves.
+I’m confident all of this will happen in part because I’m really confident that I’m good at my job.